GrenManSK/mdown/README.md

 `--force-delete` - will force to delete *.lock file which is stopping from running another instance of program; NOTE that if you already have one instance running it will fail to delete the original file and thus it will crash

 `--reset` - after confirmation will do factory reset

+### database

+`--check` - check for for any manga updates

+`--update` - will download manga updates

+`--show` - will show current manga in database

+`--show-all` - will show current chapters in database

+`--show-log` - will Shows current logs in database

 ### settings